f-krause/drl_smartgrid/README.md

 # Reinforcement Learning Demo

-From a joint effort of Sina Henning, Felix Krause und Johannes Spieß
+From a joint effort of Sina Henning, Felix Krause and Johannes Spieß

-Mandatory assignment 1 for Artificial Intelligence for Energy Informatics at UiO Autumn 2023.
+Mandatory assignment 1 for Artificial Intelligence for Energy Informatics at University of Oslo (UiO) Autumn 2023.

 ## Setup